Your Child Isn't Lazy. They're Decompressing.

 What's Inside the Protocol

 A week-by-week progression from full rest through gradual re-engagement to readiness assessment.
 Week 1 focuses on sleep, regulation, and establishing safety.
 By Week 3, you're introducing connection activities and observing emerging interests.
-By Week 6, you have concrete data on your child's learning preferences and a clear signal that they're ready for formal learning — or that they need more time, and exactly why.
+By Week 6, you have concrete data on your child's readiness — or a clear explanation for why they need more time.

-The printable observation system that replaces grading with noticing.
-You'll track engagement, curiosity, mood, and energy — not test scores.
-The readiness assessment gives you specific, measurable indicators so you'll know exactly when your child is ready to start learning again, instead of guessing or hoping.
+The core of the system.
+Printable observation logs that replace grading with noticing — tracking engagement, curiosity, mood, and energy instead of test scores.
+The readiness assessment gives you specific, measurable indicators so you'll know exactly when your child is ready, instead of guessing or pushing too early because the waiting feels unbearable.

-Guidance for navigating the emotional arc that every deschooling family experiences: the initial relief, the void of uncertainty, the doubt when "nothing" seems to be happening, and the gradual return of curiosity.
-Covers both your child's healing process and your own anxiety as a parent watching it unfold.
+The emotional arc of deschooling is predictable: relief, then a void of uncertainty, then doubt when "nothing" seems to be happening, then the gradual return of curiosity.
+This section covers both your child's healing process and your own anxiety — so you recognise normal recovery stages instead of interpreting every quiet day as a crisis.

-A one-page, science-backed explanation you can hand directly to a nervous spouse, co-parent, or grandparent who thinks deschooling means "doing nothing."
-Written in plain language, no educational jargon, no "woo-woo" philosophy — just the neurological and psychological case for why this transition period is productive, not wasteful.
+A one-page, science-backed explainer designed to be handed directly to a nervous spouse, co-parent, or grandparent.
+No educational jargon, no philosophy — just the neurological case for why rest is productive, written in language they'll respect.

-What to say — and what to never say — when communicating with officials during your transition.
-UK parents: the word "deschooling" in a letter to your Local Authority can trigger a School Attendance Order.
+UK parents: "deschooling" in a letter to your Local Authority can trigger a School Attendance Order — you say "period of assessment and adjustment" instead.
 Australian parents: how to frame your transition within the "School Can't" movement.
 US parents: which states require notification and what language to use.
-This section prevents the legal mistakes that turn a healthy transition into a bureaucratic crisis.
+This section prevents the mistakes no blog post ever warns you about.

-Ready-to-use scripts for the conversations you're dreading: explaining your decision to extended family, responding to "but what about socialisation?" for the hundredth time, and setting boundaries with well-meaning relatives who keep sending links to online school programs.
+Ready-to-use scripts for explaining your decision to extended family, responding to concerned grandparents, and setting boundaries with relatives who keep sending links to online school programs.

-Age-appropriate activities for Weeks 3-6 that reveal your child's natural learning preferences without pressure or performance.
-These aren't tests — they're invitations.
-By the end of the protocol, you'll understand whether your child learns best through movement, conversation, reading, building, or some combination — so when you do buy curriculum, you buy the right one the first time.
+Low-pressure activities for Weeks 3-6 that reveal your child's natural learning preferences without tests or performance anxiety.
+By the end of the protocol, you'll know whether your child learns through movement, conversation, reading, or building — so when you buy curriculum, you buy the right one first time instead of cycling through three.

 Who This Protocol Is For

-• Parents who tried "school-at-home" (desks, timetables, workbooks) and watched it fail within the first week — your child didn't leave one rigid system to enter another
+- Parents who tried "school-at-home" and watched it fail — your child didn't leave one rigid system to enter another

-• Parents with a skeptical partner or extended family members who think deschooling means educational neglect — and who need something to show them that isn't a blog post or a Reddit thread
+- Parents with a skeptical partner or family members who think deschooling means educational neglect — and need something concrete to show them

 After Reading This Protocol, You'll Be Able To

-• Follow a structured, week-by-week plan for the transition period — replacing the anxiety of "just wait and see" with specific actions, observation tools, and measurable milestones for each phase
+- Follow a structured plan for each week of the transition — replacing "just wait and see" with specific actions, observation tools, and measurable milestones

-• Identify your child's natural learning style through low-pressure discovery activities — so when you do choose curriculum, you invest in the right one instead of wasting hundreds on materials your child will reject
+- Identify your child's natural learning style through low-pressure discovery activities — so when you choose curriculum, you invest in the right one instead of wasting hundreds on materials your child will reject

 Why Not Just Follow the Free Blog Advice?

 You can.
 The free advice exists — on homeschool blogs, in Reddit threads, across Facebook groups.
 And almost all of it says the same thing: "Just wait.
 Give it time.
 Follow their lead."
 That advice isn't wrong.
-It's just incomplete.
-Here's what it actually costs to follow it without a framework:
+It's incomplete.

-• Partner conflict.
-Without a framework to show progress, "deschooling" looks identical to "neglect" from the outside.
-The fights with a skeptical spouse during this period are the #1 reason families abandon homeschooling before it starts.
+- Partner conflict.
+Without observable milestones to show progress, "deschooling" looks identical to "neglect" from the outside.
+No blog gives you a script for the partner conversation.
+The fights during this period are the #1 reason families quit homeschooling before they ever start teaching.

-• Legal exposure.
-UK parents who use the word "deschooling" in correspondence with their Local Authority risk triggering compliance reviews.
+- Legal exposure.
+UK parents who use the word "deschooling" in correspondence with their Local Authority risk triggering School Attendance Orders.
 Australian parents who don't frame their transition correctly face registration challenges.
-The free blog advice never mentions this.
+The free blog advice never mentions this — because most of it is written by US parents who've never dealt with an LA visit.

 — Less Than a Single Wasted Curriculum